Prison Legal News:

 Bought by the state for a dollar, Fort Lyon is rich in history, asbestos, sick prisoners and trouble.

 This month?s cover story examines the environmental woes, and history, of one old prison in Colorado.
 In many respects this is a microcosm of many prisons in the United States.
-The negative aspects of prisons on the environment itself, and on the prisoners housed in them, has rarely been ...
+The negative aspects of prisons on the environment itself, and on the prisoners housed in them, has rarely been explored ...

 South Carolina?s Commissioner of Corrections, Jon Ozmint, has embraced hardcore disciplinary methods to deal with prisoners who violate prison rules.
 Such punishments include depriving prisoners of food and requiring them to wear pink outfits.